winchy82dev/100-days-of-code/log.md

 ### Day 0: March 24 , 2022
 #####

+**Today's Progress**:
-**Today's Progress**: Fork the 100-days-of-code project and learning the rules
+	- Fork the 100-days-of-code project and learning the rules of the challenge

-**Thoughts:** I prepared myself mentaky to it, so let's start this journey.
+**Thoughts:** I prepared myself mentaly to it, so let's start this journey.

 **Link to work:** [codewars challenges](https://winchy82dev.notion.site/CodeWar-Challenges-571759acf3a84ecfa5f929f5b98c977a)

 ### Day 1: March 25 , 2022
 #####
+**Today's Progress**:
-**Today's Progress**: Part 1/3 of the Shay Howe's Style Conference Website
+	- Part 1/3 of the Shay Howe's Style Conference Website

 **Thoughts:** lot of css that i didn't understand, clearfix..